ivanStraltsou/code-wars/katas/programmer-fiance/readme.md

 challenge to automatically create invitation list.
 I would like to ask you to solve this problem.

 Just imagine that you are those guy and make invitation list with seats.
 Don't place enemies together, try to put closer guys who know each other.
 Let's assume that there would be on big table.
-You are free to extend property list.
+Opposite seats (like 1 and 17) for friendly or neutral relationships.

 ####Example: